 Low Carbohydrate Diet

 People are usually advised to go on a low fat diet if they have gallstones.
 Recent research suggests this is the wrong advice and could make matters worse.
 A low refined carbohydrate diet with plenty of fibre is what is needed.
 Refined carbohydrates, like sugar and white flour, reduce the conversion of cholesterol into bile salts.
-Normal bile salts keep cholesterol in solution but eating a high refined carbohydrate diet can crystallise bile salts into stones.
+Normal bile salts keep cholesterol in solution but eating a high refined carbohydrate diet can crystallize bile salts into stones.

 A New Zealand study found those with gallstones had more sugar in the diet and that increasing sugar by 40 grams daily (8 teaspoonfuls) doubled the risk of gallstones.